 Truck drivers are constantly bombarded with information by companies about why they are great to work for.
 They also hear about companies through their reputation with other drivers.
 Both seasoned drivers and rookies are interested in hearing about the best truck driving companies to work for.
-The top companies have some of the best salary and compensation, benefits, and other perks.
-But more importantly, they’ll also prioritize home time, have a strong company culture, and be known for respecting their drivers.
+The top companies have some of the best salaries and compensation, benefits, and other perks.
+But more importantly, they also prioritize home time, have a strong company culture, and are known for respecting their drivers.

 Ultimately, the best companies are the ones that suit the individual needs of drivers, including that of region, type of runs and hauls.
 Nevertheless, there are some companies that consistently rank high, regardless of preferences.
 Here are 6 of the best truck driving companies to work for in 2019, in no particular order.

 Walmart has their own private fleet and pay their drivers extremely well.
 The average full-time driver with Walmart earns about $86,000 per year and works 5.5 days a week.
 Walmart’s benefits include medical, dental, vision, pharmacy, and life insurance.
 Drivers also have the opportunity to enroll in a 401(k) plan and a stock purchase plan.
 Since Walmart is looking to hire the best of the best, drivers need considerable experience before Walmart will consider hiring them.
 Apart from a great compensation package, the company makes sure drivers are home once a week and get reset hours off the road.
 They pay for activity, mileage, and training, and drivers won’t have to load and unload freight.
 Walmart’s private fleet has one of the lowest turnover rates in the country and for good reason.

 Old Dominion Freight